 - Get More Than 8 Hours of Sleep

 - Do Something Fun

 How Can Self Care Improve Your Mental Health?

 It’s much more challenging to make decisions and go about everyday life when you’re emotionally, physically, and spiritually depleted.
-Self care helps make you more resilient to these stressors and makes it easier for you to know how to deal with them.
-When it comes to your mental health, self care will improve it by re-energizing your spirit and body.
+Self-care helps make you more resilient to these stressors and makes it easier to know how to deal with them.
+When it comes to your mental health, self-care will improve it by re-energizing your spirit and body.

 Where to Learn More About Mental Health?

 There are tons of free resources available to anyone who wishes to learn more about mental health or seek help.
-If you’re ever unsure about supporting a loved one with depression and anxiety, you can always use the resources listed below.
+Of course, if you’re ever unsure about supporting a loved one with depression and anxiety, you can always use the below resources.

 If you’re looking for resources in other countries not listed above, please reference https://unitedgmh.org/mental-health-support, which has an extensive list of resources for people who have a mental illness, including those living in third-world countries.

 - The National Suicide Hotline (USA): Call +1 (800)-273-8255